caperaven/crs-binding/readme.md

 1. element

 It is also event enabled and provides the getProperty and setProperty functions to use in your property getters and setters.

+The "ViewBase" can be found in the crs-view-base.js file.

+Though the view base is not technically a component it does also have:

+1. connectedCallback
+1. disconnectedCallback

+You can use them in the same way as you would a custom element.